There is only one organizational form that can keep up with the increasing pace of global markets: the Project.

-Once upon a time, huge corporations were a safe haven to young, aspiring academics.
+Once upon a time, huge corporations were a safe haven for young, aspiring academics.
 Graduating students received their university diploma and started their corporate career.
 Promotions were usually based on the employees’ adaptation to the corporate culture and their seniority.
 The ability to perform repetitive office activities was the most important skill.

 Alas, the predictable world of cozy bureaucracy with comfortable 9-to-5 jobs is in full retreat.
 The almighty Globalization demands a different, more agile organizational form: the Project.

 Traditional, old-fashioned bureaucracies once had their justification in the business world.
-That world used to resemble a huge, steady-going steamship, moving in a direction defined long beforehand and rarely changing course.
+That word used to resemble a huge, steady-going steamship, moving in a direction defined long beforehand and rarely changing course.
 Several industrial revolutions, though, have radically changed the rules of the game.
 This aspect is discussed in detail in our article “The Dying Diplodocus”.
 To summarize its conclusion: in product-developing organizations, only a “projectized” organizational form makes sense.
 Businesses that manage to restructure themselves successfully into projectized organizations become fierce T-Rexes among their peers.
 They achieve unmatched time-to-market agility that is one of the most important skills of today.

-Except for certain areas such as government bureaucracies or manufactures, the old-fashioned matrix organization is on the verge of extinction.
+Except for certain areas such as government bureaucracies or manufacturers, the old-fashioned matrix organization is on the verge of extinction.
 The Project shall prevail.